 Orchids

-Preserved flowers require neither sunlight nor water and can be used at any time of year, making them a wonderful alternative to fresh flowers.
+Flowers that have been preserved require neither sunlight nor water and can be used at any time of year, making them a wonderful alternative to fresh flowers.

 What are dried flowers?